 Best Joint Supplement with Chondroitin

 Osteoarthritis is a degenerative disorder where loss of cartilage occurs or where the cartilage around the bone is remodeled.
 (21) It is a chronic condition that affects joints, which may be especially painful after long bouts of inactivity or from weight-bearing activities.
-Chondroitin has been shown to have moderate success in pain management and function, but its real use may be best suited towards helping those who suffer from osteoarthritis of the knees.
+Chondroitin has been shown to have moderate success in pain management and function, but its real use may be best suited to helping those who suffer from osteoarthritis of the knees.
 (22)

 There are many potentially effective ingredients that you’ll find within joint supplements.
-Each ingredient may have different properties that make it more effective for some individuals over others.
+Each ingredient may have different properties that make it more effective for some individuals than others.
 Below we list out a few of the more common ingredients in joint supps and dig deeper into their potential benefits.

 Turmeric is a spice and ayurvedic medicine that has been used for centuries for its potential medicinal properties.
 It is most commonly used for its potential anti-inflammatory and antioxidant properties, which may make turmeric a very helpful health aid for a host of ailments.
 (24) As joint pain generally goes hand in hand with inflammation, turmeric may be an effective remedy to help combat stiffness and pain in the joints.